 The son that concerns us does not talk about this.
 But the dalliance of all those birds, male over female and self-satisfied female, is undoubtedly due to an ateje in fruits at the bottom of the composition.

-yaya stick / Afro-Cuban Group of Matanzas
+Palo yaya / Afro-Cuban Group of Matanzas

 Oxandra lanceolata it is a common little tree in the Cuban bush; tall, thin and flexible, from the Annonaceae family, medicinal and used in cooking to enhance flavors.
 In Santeria it is used for spiritual cleansing, and it is the fundamental stick of the nganga.
 “There is no mayombero who does not have it.
 Yaya is female.
 Take down and get up.
 It kills and heals everything”; “Yaya means mother.
 I am his son”, affirm testimonies of The mountain.